Working With Any Number of Futures

 Listing 17-16: Trying to use Box::new to align the types of the futures in a Vec

-Unfortunately, this still does not compile.
+Unfortunately, this still doesn’t compile.
 In fact, we have the same basic error we did before, but we get one for both the second and third Box::new calls, and we also get new errors referring to the Unpin trait.
 We will come back to the Unpin errors in a moment.
-First, let’s fix the type errors on the Box::new calls, by explicitly providing the type of futures as a trait object (Listing 17-17).
+First, let’s fix the type errors on the Box::new calls, by explicitly annotating the type of the futures variable:

 Filename: src/main.rs